-There are two main ways that online solicitation can be alleged:
+There are two main ways that online solicitation can be committed:

-- Under 33.021(b) an offense is committed where an adult communicates with a minor in a sexually explicit manner or distributes explicit material by electronic means with the intent to commit a specific crime such sexual assault, indecency, promotion of prostitution, or other offenses.
+- Under Texas Penal Code 33.021(b) an offense is committed where an adult communicates with a minor in a sexually explicit manner or distributes explicit material by electronic means with the intent to commit a specific crime such sexual assault, indecency, promotion of prostitution, or other offenses.

-- Under 33.021(c) an offense is committed if an adult knowingly solicits a minor to meet another person (including the adult himself) by electronic means with the intent that the minor will engage in sexual contact of some kind.
+- Under Texas Penal Code 33.021(c) an offense is committed if an adult knowingly solicits a minor to meet another person (including the adult himself) by electronic means with the intent that the minor will engage in sexual contact of some kind.